jxtin/AudiobookDownloader/README.md

-# AudiobookDownloader
+# Audiobook Downloader and Player
-Python script to download audiobooks by name directly from audiobooklabs.com
+Python script to download audiobooks by name directly from audiobooklabs.com along with a GUI player attached.